gillesB/spaceship-conky/README.md

 #Warning
 On my system conky fills the swap and freezes the system after some time.
 Only use it with caution.
 This seemes to be a conky or system setting problem.
-I tested this conky setting on two systemes and the problem did not appear.
+I tested this conky setting on two systems and the problem did not appear.
 The system where the problem appears is a XUbuntu 12.04 with 3.5.0-18 Kernel.
 The systems without problem are a Mint 15 with some 3.8 Kernel and a Lubuntu 12.10 with 3-5.0-24.